 , lived.
 Springsteen, however, has said that he has no idea what a "Tenth Avenue Freeze-out" is.

 The "Big Man" in the third verse is Clarence Clemons.
-Springsteen met him when Clemons came into a club in Asbury Park, N.J., where Bruce was playing.
+Springsteen met him in 1971 when Clemons came into a club called the Student Prince in Asbury Park, New Jersey, where Bruce was playing.
 It was a stormy night, and the door flew off the hinges when Clemons opened it.
 Springsteen would talk about how he "Literally blew the door off the place."

 In Clemons' autobiography Big Man: Real Life and Tall Tales, he explained: "It was one of those nor'easters - cold, raining, lightning and thunder.
 Now, this is God's honest truth.
 I open the door to the club and a gust of wind blew the door right out of my hand and down the street.
 So here I am, a big black guy, in Asbury Park, with lightning flashing behind me.
 I said to Bruce, 'I want to sit in.'
 He says, 'Sure, anything you want.'"
 Clemons was working as a social worker at the time and playing in a Jersey Shore bar band when he got his big break with Bruce.

-At many of their early shows, this was the first song in the set.
+"Tenth Avenue Freeze-out" is one of Springsteen's most popular live songs.
+At many of his early shows, it was the first song in the set.